digital-blueprint/handbook/docs/relay/dev/extending.md

 `DependencyInjection/*Extension.php`.
 The `ExtensionTrait` used there provides various methods for registering things.

+You can also have a look at the [dbp-relay-example-bundle](https://gitlab.tugraz.at/dbp/relay/dbp-relay-example-bundle) which uses many of the here listed features.

 ## Registering API Resources

 Use `addResourceClassDirectory()` to register a directory with API-Platform entities which are annotated with `APIResource`.